aseprite/docs/basics.md

 Each frame's image is produced from a stack of one or more [layers](layers.md), represented in order from bottom to top on the timeline.
 Layers at the bottom of the timeline are drawn first, and every subsequent layer is added over top of it.
-Layers assist you by divide a single complex image into separate graphic component parts.
+Layers assist you by dividing a single complex image into separate graphic component parts.

 Each frame-layer intersection is called a [cel](cel.md).
-The contents of any specific cel may be moved, edited, and deleted without effecting the contents of other cels, which make them ideal for isolating and editing specific elements of a graphic while preserving parts that do not change.
+The contents of any specific cel may be moved, edited, and deleted without affecting the contents of other cels, which make them ideal for isolating and editing specific elements of a graphic while preserving parts that do not change.